bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 Yurgunn had raised an eyebrow at this moment, as if an idea had struck her.

-"Wha' 'bout tha' Tinkertop fam'ly?
+"Wha' 'bout tha' Tinkertop family?
-They might be in need of som'n like this?"
+They might be in need of somethin' like this?"
 She looked back to Adrex, who had tilted his head a bit to the side.
-"We could get 'em over to see the pos'bilities, and sell 'em the schematics, ai?"
+"We could get 'em over to see the posibilities, and sell 'em the schematics, ay?"

 Adrex liked the sound of that.
-If Cleff Tinkertop and his daugther, Rissannya, would buy it, then they could sell it to others as well.
+If Cleff Tinkertop and his daughter, Rissannya, would buy it, then it could sell it to others as well.

 "Yeah", Adrex said, nodding while scratching the back of his head.
 "That sounds like a plan.
 Do you want to setup the meeting today?"

 Yurgunn clapped the table, as she started walking towards the door.
+"Ofcause!
-"No time t' waste!
+No time to waste!
-We've money t' make."
+We've money to make."

 She suddenly made a halt, before entering the front of the store, as she turned a worried face towards Adrex.
-"Yeh' said som'n 'bout rockets before?"
+"Yeh' said somethin' 'bout rockets before?"

 "Yeah, I have been thinking about the mobile trap from yesterday, and I think I came up with a..."
 He had to find a phrase for it.